flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 **Remark 2:** if a server is compromised by a hacker, the hacker can receive commands from clients.
 You have to change the shared private/public keys of the servers.
-If a client is compromised by a hacker, it's big problem.
+If a client is compromised by a hacker, it's a big problem.
 Indeed, the hacker can launch commands on all servers.
-You have to remove quickly the public of the client in all the servers (in `/etc/puppetlabs/mcollective/allowed-clients/`).
+You have to remove quickly the public of the compromised client in all servers (in `/etc/puppetlabs/mcollective/allowed-clients/`).